 While certainly not as cold as Mount Rinjani, cool temperatures and strong winds will make teeth rattle as you wait for sunrise at the summit.
 Entrepreneurs offer to rent wind jackets, not a bad idea if you did not pack your own.
 Once up, the sun quickly bakes the rocks to cooking temperatures.
 Mount Batur offers very little shade at all; wear a hat and take sunscreen.

 Mount Batur is located in the Kintamani region of northeast Bali, Indonesia.
 Several north-south roads run between Ubud in Central Bali and Penelokan - the gateway village for exploring Kintamani.

 Most people book a bus from Ubud to Kintamani.
 The roads are fairly well maintained; the journey takes around an hour.
 Inquire inside one of the numerous travel agencies dotted around Ubud or ask at your reception the day before you intend to visit Kintamani.

-Transportation is also available from the Batubulan minibus terminal in Denpasar, however the local bemos (minivans) make dozens of stops along the way.
-Expect to pay around $3 for public transportation.
-Minibuses to Kintamani are available from Kuta in South Bali; the trip takes around two hours depending on the route.
+Transportation is also available from the Batubulan minibus terminal in Denpasar, however, the local bemos (minivans) make dozens of stops along the way.
+Minibusses to Kintamani are available from Kuta in South Bali; the trip takes around two hours depending on the route.

 Nothing beats buzzing past the unbeatable scenery in Bali at your own pace.
-Scooters can be rented in Ubud for around $5 per day - the perfect solution for exploring the small, spread-out villages in Kintamani.
+Scooters can be rented in Ubud - the perfect solution for exploring the small, spread-out villages in Kintamani.
 Once past Ubud's congested traffic, the roads stretching north are in good condition.
 Parallel roads mean that you can make a loop of the 20-mile journey between Ubud and Penelokan.